Elliot Mintz

-Elliot Mintz (born February 16, 1945) is an American radio and television personality as well as media consultant.
-He began his career as a radio DJ in the 1960s before becoming a radio and television personality.
-He hosted shows on KPFK, Earth News Radio, and Innerview and was also an entertainment correspondent for ABC 7 in Los Angeles.
-In the 1970s he became a publicist for John Lennon and Yoko Ono, later adding other musicians and actors as clients, including Bob Dylan, Paris Hilton and Canadian drummer Neil Peart from Rush.
+Elliot Mintz (born February 16, 1945) is an American radio and television personality, as well as media consultant.
+Mintz began his career as a radio DJ in the 1960s, before becoming a radio and television personality.
+He hosted shows on KPFK, Earth News Radio, and Innerview, and was also an entertainment correspondent for ABC 7 in Los Angeles.

+In the 1970s, Mintz became a publicist for John Lennon and Yoko Ono, later adding other musicians and actors as clients, including Bob Dylan, Paris Hilton and Canadian drummer Neil Peart from Rush.
 Mintz also presented The Lost Lennon Tapes, a music documentary series that ran between 1988 and 1992.

 Early life

-Mintz was born in the Bronx borough of New York City on February 16, 1945.
-In 1963 he moved to California to attend Los Angeles City College – partly inspired by the film The Misfits – where he studied broadcasting and began to do radio interviews.
+Mintz was born to a Jewish family in the Bronx borough of New York City on February 16, 1945.

+In 1963 – partly inspired by the film The Misfits – he moved to California to attend Los Angeles City College, where he studied broadcasting and began to do radio interviews.
 Early interviews by Mintz included Jayne Mansfield and Jack Lemmon.
 His first interview to be broadcast nationally came after the death of John F. Kennedy, when he discovered a classmate of his, Roland Bynum, had known Lee Harvey Oswald while in the US Marines together.
-The interview was the first character and background interview done about Oswald in the US, and was picked up by the national and international radio broadcast networks.
+The interview was the first character and background interview done about Oswald in the U.S., and was picked up by the national and international radio broadcast networks.
 He then became a radio D.J. in the 1960s.